irvs/OperaSimVR/OperaSimVR_CHAPTER1.md

 |--------|---------|
 |ViaDB | Check this box if you want to retrieve information via a database.
 |JointChangeSw | Check if you want to change the joint angles of the construction machine model(You can switch it on and off even while playing).
-|SimPhysXSubscribeTopicName | Specify the topic name of PhysX location information (for operation test).
-|SimAGXSubscribeTopicName | Specify the topic name of AGX location information (for operation test).
 |RealSubscribeTopicName | Specify the topic name that publishes the position and joint information of the actual machine.
 |ViaDBSubscribeTopicName | Specifies the topic name when going through a database.
 |JointPositions | Don't change.
+|Offsets | Correct the offset of each joint angle.

 ![](images/OperaSimVR/JointSubscriber.png)